-If you’re ever in Wanaka, stop by Kai Pai Bakery and try one of their famous bake goods.
+If you’re ever in Wanaka, stop by Kai Pai Bakery and try one of their famous baked goods.

-These little biscuits are made with a delicious combination of pork, shrimp, and vegetables, and they’re the perfect snack to enjoy while exploring the world’s largest maze or testing your skills on the seven-meter-high climbing wall.
+These little biscuits are made with a delicious combination of pork, shrimp, and vegetables, and they’re the perfect snack to enjoy while exploring the world’s most giant maze or testing your skills on the seven-meter-high climbing wall.

 Best Place to Stay

 Wanaka Haven is a bed and breakfast located in Wanaka, New Zealand.
 The inn is set in a stunning location, with views of the mountains and the lake.